Earle Bruce: College coaching

 On the strength of his success at Massillon, Bruce returned to Ohio State in 1966 as a position coach for the offensive line and later defensive backs.
 After five seasons the University of Tampa brought Bruce on as head coach in 1972.
 During what would be his only season, Tampa went 10–2, including a win in the Tangerine Bowl.
 Bruce moved into the head coaching position at Iowa State University following his success at Tampa.
 Iowa State experienced some success in six seasons with Bruce as head coach, including the third and fourth bowl appearances in school history.
-He is the only coach in modern times to leave Iowa State with a winning record.
+Bruce is the first coach in modern times to leave Iowa State with a winning record.
 In 2000, Iowa State inducted Bruce into their school hall of fame, named the Louis Menze Hall of Fame.

 Ohio State

 After Woody Hayes was fired from Ohio State, Bruce was offered that head coaching position.
 Bruce was Ohio State's head coach from 1979 to 1987.
 In Bruce's first year, Ohio State went undefeated in the regular season and played in the Rose Bowl, losing the game—and at least a share of the national championship—by a single point.

 The Buckeyes would win at least nine games in each of Bruce's first eight years, including a 10-win season in 1986.
 They also won or shared three more Big Ten titles (outright in 1984, shared in 1981 and 1986).
 However, they would only appear in one more Rose Bowl (after the 1984 season–Ohio State's last Rose Bowl appearance until after the 1996 season) and would only tally one more top ten finish (in 1986).
 This rankled a fan base used to contending for a national title every year.